Skip to content

 A few things worth knowing:

 • priorResponse is the raw decoded JSON, not a Data object.
 Hydrating into your DTO is the caller's choice; the exception stays provider-agnostic.
-If from() throws, that's a corrupt-prior failure mode distinct from "no prior on file"; catch it and surface accordingly.
+If from() throws on the Recovered branch, that's a fifth failure mode (the persisted JSON is valid but doesn't match your current schema), so catch it and surface accordingly.

 • The lookup runs on the conflict path only, not on every keyed write.
 The cost is one extra DB query, paid only when a conflict actually fires.